Liam Plunkett: 2005 Pakistan and India

 Plunkett was called up for the England One Day International and Test squads to tour Pakistan in November & December 2005 after an injury to Simon Jones.
 He made his Test debut in the third Test of that series in Lahore taking figures of 2–125 in the innings defeat.
 Plunkett came on as a Super Sub in his first ODI on 10 December 2005 after Kevin Pietersen went off with a back injury.
 Plunkett finished with England's best bowling figures, taking 3 wickets for 51 runs, and he was also involved in the run out of Shoaib Akhtar.
 They were three of the last six wickets, which fell for 23 as England went on to win the match by 42 runs.
 Two days later, when Plunkett entered the crease, England's score was a disappointing 130 for 8 in the second ODI.
 He added 56 runs to the total in a record ninth-wicket 100 run partnership with Vikram Solanki before chipping a return catch to Shoaib Akhtar.
 England needed to keep the Pakistani run rate below five an over, however, after setting a target of 231, but Plunkett's seven overs went for 63 – Kamran Akmal taking 39 off the 25 balls Plunkett bowled to him.

 He was subsequently taken on the 2005–06 tour to India.
-He played in the second Test at Mohali, replacing Ian Blackwell in the side.
+He played in the second Test at Mohali, replacing Ian Blackwell in the team.
 However, he was largely unimpressive, taking only one wicket and scoring just one run over two innings.
 He was replaced by James Anderson for the third Test.